 - A conference with the child, parent/guardian, and a facilitator will be held at the earliest convenient time.

-- If the behavior persists and is dangerous or significantly disruptive to the group experience, the child will be dismissed from the remainder of the program.
+- If the behavior persists and is dangerous or significantly disruptive to the group experience, the child will be dismissed from the remainder of the program without refund.

-Shortly after your Tinkering School LA session we will follow up with a brief evaluation form.
+Shortly after your Tinkering Camp session we will follow up with a brief evaluation form.
 Please take time to complete and return the form.
-We want to make Tinkering School LA better and better!
-You can also email your ideas and comments to email@example.com.
+We want to make Tinkering Camp better and better!
+You can also email your ideas and comments to firstname.lastname@example.org.

 Support and Scholarships

-As a 501(c)3 organization, reDiscover's work depends on donations: financial, in-kind, and volunteering.
+As a charitable organization, reDiscover's work depends on donations: financial, in-kind, and volunteering.
 Please consider the reDiscover Center among your philanthropic causes and spread the word about our work.

-Our work within the community brings us in contact with teachers and organizations who can identify eager children who lack financial resources.
-A limited number of need-based scholarships are available for Tinkering School LA, primarily for foster and homeless children.
-If you would like to help or if you know of a Foundation or Trust that could help sponsor a future tinkerer please contact Jonathan Bijur at 310-393-3636 or firstname.lastname@example.org.
+Our community brings us in regular contact with teachers and organizations who can identify eager tinkerers who lack financial resources.
+A limited number of need-based scholarships are available for Tinkering Camp, primarily for foster and homeless children.
+If you would like to help or if you know of a Foundation or Trust that could help sponsor a future tinkerer please contact Jonathan Bijur at 310-393-3636 or email@example.com.